How is your money thermostat impacting your finances?

 Can you change your setting?

-Change comes through awareness, understanding and action.
+Change comes through awareness, understanding, and action.
 Once you’ve figured out where your financial thermostat is set, consider how your brain’s desire to protect you from the perceived “pain” of managing wealth could be limiting your ability to reach your financial goals.
 Once you’ve done that, decide on an action plan to boost your thermostat.
 Often challenging yourself to keep as much money in your bank account as possible by the end of the month or trying to build your savings account to a certain level is a good place to start.
-Be aware of how your brain will sabotage your efforts in order to keep you “safe” and then choose not to give in to a shopping splurge, a weekend away or an extra latte just because you have extra money in your bank account or more credit available than you’re used to.
+Be aware of how your brain will sabotage your efforts in order to keep you “safe” and then choose not to give in to a shopping splurge, a weekend away or an extra latte just because you have the extra money in your bank account or more credit available than you’re used to.
 Get excited about your money and put it to work for you.

 Try it this month and let me know if it makes a difference to you.